cjmaio/city-explorer-uber/README.md

 - Mapped out routes in a way that, if you hover over a pcikup location, it would draw routes to the various dropoff locations that came from that pickup.
 - Further researched the capabilities of PostGIS.
 While it was able to speed up my queries significantly, I think the library contains even more features that would assist in an application of this type.
 - Utilized Flux/Redux more; as this is my first foray into React, I was able to accomplish the application without the use of Flux/Redux.
 However, I can see the value in having dedicated application state management.
+- Utilized beanstalkd or RabbitMQ to do the data import, so the front end could have some sort of notice that data is importing, and so the page didn't need to stay up.